We’re so happy you found us! Welcome!

 Been chased by a bear in Canada (and Bernadette had to call the Royal Canadian Mounted Police to rescue him – true story).

-Become a Reiki Master and professional alternative healer.
+Become a Reiki Master and an alternative healer.

 Camped or boondocked in almost every US state.